-Document Text & Structure Updates:
+Version 2.2 Document Text & Structure Updates:

-- Terminology has been updated: "public access" to "open access" and "publicly accessible" to "openly accessible"; not a requirement change, just a wording change. - The URLs in this doc have been verified and updated.
-Many have changed to https: from http: and the Crossref website has been significantly restructured so lots of URL updates and additions. - This document has be restructured slightly to improve readability. - A new section added to document current future topics and tasks related to NISO JATS XML and Crossref and CHORUS.
+- The URLs in this doc have been verified and updated.
+Many have changed to https: from http: and the Crossref website has been significantly restructured so lots of URL updates and additions. - This document has been restructured slightly to improve readability. - A new section added to document current future topics and tasks related to NISO JATS XML and Crossref and CHORUS.
 So just possible future XML information.

-Funder Updates:
+Version 2.2 Funder Updates: